Agoric/documentation/main/ertp/api/issuer.md

 - `mint` `{Mint}`
 - `issuer` `{Issuer}`
 - `brand` `{Brand}`
-- `amountMathKind` `{AmountMathKind}`

 Makes a new `issuer` as well as its one-to-one associated ERTP objects; a `mint` and a `brand`.
 All are in unchangeable one-to-one relationships with each other.
-It also returns an `amountMathKind` used to import a specific `mathHelpers` from the mathHelpers library.
-For example, `natMathHelpers`, the default, is used for basic fungible tokens.

 The `allegedName` becomes part of the `brand` in asset descriptions.
 It doesn't have to be a string, but it will only be used for its value.
 It is useful for debugging and double-checking assumptions, but should not be trusted.

-`displayInfo` tells the UI how to display `amounts` from this issuer or of this brand..
+The optional `displayInfo` tells the UI how to display `amounts` from this issuer or of this brand..

 The optional `amountMathKind` specifies the kind of math to use with the digital assets.